wizbright/waybox/CONTRIBUTING.md

 ## Style Reference

-waybox is written in C with a style similar to the [kernel style](https://www.kernel.org/doc/Documentation/process/coding-style.rst), but with a few notable differences.
+Waybox is written in C with a style similar to the [kernel style](https://www.kernel.org/doc/Documentation/process/coding-style.rst), but with a few notable differences.